 In the Exposure and Discovery stage, the marketer’s job is to help drive awareness and app discoverability.
 In other words, how do you ensure customers can find your app amid a sea of more than 1.5 million apps?

-According to Apptentive’s data, here are the top ways potential customers discover apps:
+According to Alchemer Mobile (formerly Apptentive)’s data, here are the top ways potential customers discover apps:

 Tactics for the Exposure and Discovery stage can be broken up into organic and paid strategies.